awsdocs/amazon-cloudfront-developer-guide/doc_source/functions-event-structure.md

 ## Query string, header, and cookie structure<a name="functions-event-structure-query-header-cookie"></a>

 Query strings, headers, and cookies in the `request` and `response` objects share the same structure\.
 Each query string, header, or cookie is a unique field within the parent `querystring`, `headers`, or `cookies` object\.
-The field name is the name of the query string, header, or cookie, converted to lowercase\.
+The field name is the name of the query string, header, or cookie\.
 Each field contains a `value` property with the value of the query string, header, or cookie\.

+For headers only, the header names are converted to lowercase in the event object, and header names must be lowercase when they’re added by your function code\.
+When CloudFront Functions converts the event object back into an HTTP request or response, the first letter of each word in header names is capitalized\.
+Words are separated by a hyphen \(`-`\)\.
+For example, if your function code adds a header named `example-header-name`, CloudFront converts this to `Example-Header-Name` in the HTTP request or response\.

 For example, consider the following `Host` header in an HTTP request: